SamSun0530/CPSC-455-E-commerce-website/README.md

 ## Team Members

-- Person 1: one sentence about you!
+- Andy Lee: one sentence about you!
-- Person 2: one sentence about you!
+- Ivena Du: one sentence about you!
-- Person 3: one sentence about you!
+- Sam Sun: one sentence about you!
-- Person 4: one sentence about you!
+- Shreya Gupta: one sentence about you!

 ## Task Requirements